-This certainly one of the most creative posts in this series of articles in regards to organizing for a “grid-down” event.
+This is certainly one of the most creative posts in this series of articles in regards to organizing for a “grid-down” event.
 ICS (Incident Command System) can be a dry and boring subject when presented in the classroom by dolts.
 In this series of articles I am taking the best emergency and disaster response organizational model and applying it to the Zombie Apocalypse.
 Hardly boring.

-In the previous article (Preparedness & Organization : Part #2 – The Necessity for…) in this series I went over the differences between ICS and the military’s versions of organization.
+In the previous article (Preparedness & Organization : Part #2 – The Necessity for…) I went over the differences between ICS and the military’s versions of organization.
 I showed the benefits of the ICS system and hit the high points showing how it overcame the general problems associated with prior disaster and emergency response systems.
 All of which applies just as much to a grid-down event.
 And just an FYI – I am going with a grid-down event as the most extreme example of an event that ICS can be applied to.
 If ICS can work for a major grid-down event, then it can meet any lesser critical scenario.
 That is one of the attributes of ICS – scalable.

 Just to recap, the event we are talking about is a major breakdown of society, government, law enforcement and infrastructure.
 And for this exercise we will not involve the military just to ensure that our response is as “isolated” an incident as possible.
 Jumping right into it, what is our #1 need?
 Or, should I ask, “Is there an actual way to identify needs in a systematic and reliable fashion?”